 The guidelines below offer further details on our policies regarding worship, parish services, pastoral care, and building use.
 We are following both state and local guidelines and the Journey by Stages protocol developed by the Diocese of Massachusetts to help guide our decision making and offerings.
 Please note that our plans continue to evolve as the public-health situation changes.
 We may adapt, add, or eliminate protocols and services as needed.

 If you have further questions after reading the guidelines, please feel free to contact us at 781-275-8262 or email@example.com.

 We intend to continue in-person worship with a concurrent livestream as our principal Sunday worship offering.
 In 2021-2022, we will also have a brief Sunday evening in-person worship service.

 We may offer occasional outdoor worship in the summer and fall in the Memorial Garden, either as part of the Sunday-morning livestream, or as a separate late-afternoon or evening service on Sundays.

 WHEN YOU ATTEND OTHER SERVICES

-St. Paul’s is prepared to host small indoor funeral services for up to 45 attendees in the sanctuary.
-All attendees must sign up in advance and wear masks for the duration of the service.
+St. Paul’s is prepared to host small indoor funeral services in the sanctuary.
+All attendees must wear masks for the duration of the service.